metamn/react/content/blog/on-function-signatures/index.md

 The advantage goes to the `function body` approach.
 It works as is.

+### Usage info on hover

+It's time to revisit how editors display hover hints on functions with default prop assignments.

 ## Summing up

-Where to destructure props, and assign default values to them is a question only when props are simple.
+Where to destructure props, and assign default values to them depends on the shape of the props.

+When props are flat, destructuring in function signature + assigning default values at destructuring, wins.

-Nested props and the requirement to use a deep merging function gives advantage on the `function body` approach.
+Nested props and the requirement to use a deep merging function requires the `function body` approach.

+???
 Fortunatelly both approaches offer the same developer experience in terms of displaying hints on hover in editors like VSCode.